dhecar/qz_print/README.md

 # qz_print
-Adaptation to integrate qz-print (https://qz.io/) with openerp 7
+Adaptation to print top EPL printer with openerp 7